Diploma in Anaesthesia Technology

 • Engaging in hands-on sessions that simulate real-life scenarios in operating theatres.

-• Completing a set total number of hours of practical experience as required by the department of training.
+• Completing a set total number of hours of practical experience as required by the Department of Training.

 Theoretical Knowledge: